Emiliano Sala: Nantes complain to FIFA as Cardiff miss first transfer fee payment | Goal.com

 "But if we are not - and there are some anomalies in that - then surely you would expect me as the chairman and guardian of this club's interests to look into that and hold our position?
 That is what we are doing."

-The French club then granted an extension on the first deadline, moving it to Tuesday, but Cardiff have held off paying.
+The French club then granted an extension on the first deadline, but Cardiff have held off paying.

 A statement from FIFA confirmed that Nantes have now taken the case to a higher authority.